rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/presentation-script.md

 **[TO JONIDA]:** "You'll get weekly updates with screenshots, data, and progress against milestones.
 Full transparency."

 **[TO JOSEF]:** "90 days.
-That's 12 weeks from signature to $165K/month additional revenue.
+That's 12 weeks from signature to 3.5% A2C and $77K/month additional revenue—with continued growth to 5%+ over 6-12 months.
 Fast movement, clear results."

 ---